 - Walkers must give way to horses.

-Picnics or barbecues can be enjoyed under the gum trees in one of the two large day-use areas.
+Picnics or barbecues can be enjoyed under the gum trees in the Daisy Hill picnic area or the Daisy Hill trail hub.

-The lower day-use area is set in grassy open forest and can be accessed via a sealed ring road.
+The Daisy Hill picnic area is set in grassy open forest and can be accessed via a sealed ring road.
 There is parking for cars and buses.
 Picnic tables, wood barbecues, toilets, two shelter sheds and water (treat before drinking) are provided and there is suitable access for wheelchairs and strollers.

-The upper day-use area is smaller and popular with horseriders.
+The Daisy Hill trail hub is smaller and popular with mountain bike riders.
 It can be accessed by turning right before the main gates.
 Picnic tables, wood barbecues, toilets, a horse yard and drinking trough are provided.
 The large bitumen car park can accommodate parking for 30 cars and has two designated horse-trailer sites.

-No bins are provided at Daisy Hill Regional Park so please take your rubbish home.
+No bins are provided at Daisy Hill Conservation Park so please take your rubbish home.

 Shelter shed reservations

-The large shelter shed near car park four in the lower day-use area can be reserved for exclusive use.
-Bookings are essential and fees apply.
-For further information about the shelter shed and how to make a reservation see venues for hire.
+The large shelter shed near car park four in the Daisy Hill picnic area can be booked for exclusive use.
+Bookings are essential and fees may apply.
+Read more about the shelter shed and how to book a venue.

-Throughout the day-use areas and along walking tracks visitors may spot a sleeping koala in the treetops.
+Throughout the picnic area and along walking tracks visitors may spot a sleeping koala in the treetops.